-A national partnership of housing organizations announced today that CMHC has selected its proposal to create a Community Housing Transformation Centre supporting innovation, capacity building and long-term sustainability of community housing.
+A national partnership of housing organizations announced today that Canada Mortgage and Housing Corporation (CMHC) has selected its proposal to create a Community Housing Transformation Centre supporting innovation, capacity building and long-term sustainability of community housing.

 This National Housing Strategy initiative will invest $68.6 million over nine years into programs, grants and resources supporting community housing.
 The partnership is represented by an organization incorporated last year which will oversee the project.